Glengarry and bonnet badge of the

 fighting, the regiment moved up north to Friesland, to liberate

-Leeuwarden and after this they did also move on to the "Afsluitdijk"
+Leeuwarden and after this they also liberated Harlingen and then moved on to the "Afsluitdijk"

-to inspect the fortifications there and disarm the German
+to inspect the fortifications on it and disarm the German

-prisoners there, and also make them clear their own mine fields.
+prisoners there, and they also made them clear their own mine fields.

 Infantrymen of “B” Company, HLI of Canada, examining a German